KevinNguyen4/Pokemon/Pokemon/README.md

 Making a battle simulator
--team does not carry over to battle page from battle sim
+-team does not carry over to battle page from battle simf